ke-zhang-rd/krystal/docs/source/decorator.rst

 Write a decorator with parameters
 ---------------------------------

-Again, It runs the function with parameters first and return true decorator.
+Again, It runs the function with parameters first which return true decorator.
 So the definition looks like:

 .. code:: python